 Getting involved in decision making

-Helping to make Hempton a better place to live!
+Helping to make Hempton a better place to live

 We normally meet on the third Thursday of every other month.
-Meetings commence at 7 pm lasting around 2 hours at the Chucrh Rooms.
+Meetings commence at 7 pm lasting around 2 hours at the Church Rooms.
 Councillors are expected to attend meetings on a regular basis.

-If you'd like to join the parish council, you will need to contact the Parish Clerk for a co-option application form.
+If you'd like to join the Parish Council, you will need to contact the Parish Clerk for a co-option application form.